symfony/ux/src/Vue/doc/index.rst

 When using the ``registerVueControllerComponents`` configuration shown previously, all Vue.js components located in the directory ``assets/vue/controllers`` are registered as Vue.js controller components.

-To make sure those components can be loaded by Webpack Encore, you need to configure it by following the instructions in `the related section of the documentation`_.

 You can then render any Vue.js controller component in Twig using the ``vue_component``.
 For example: